 It’s that time of year again: Thanksgiving.
 Time for family, football and pumpkin pie.
 But what if the very thought of the holiday makes you anxious?
-When giving thanks gives you a headache?
-Not to mention COVID-19 throwing a wrench in family traditions.
+What if giving thanks gives you a headache?

 Here are 5 reasons you might dread Thanksgiving—then scroll down to see what you can do about it.